Best Running Hydration Vests of 2026

 Running vests are designed to carry a range of items comfortably, but they aren’t limited to running.
 Some are designed for running a few miles from home on city streets, and others are built for all-day outings in the mountains.

 Some vests can carry a liter of water and the essentials (phone, wallet, and snacks), while others may be able to accommodate more (first aid kit, personal locator beacon, battery pack, rain jacket, etc.).
-You might even want to be able to store collapsible trekking poles or an overstuffed burrito!
+You might even want to be able to store collapsible running poles or an overstuffed burrito!

 Pocket functionality